.

 Raven shook her head.
 "But...even so, I still think you must have been dreaming; I can't believe it could actually hold a conversation," she spoke, glancing to Doremi.

-Raven smiled.
-"That's the spirit."
-She began to eat again.
-"Actually," she added, "the only thing haunted about the Inn is the very top floor where I had a Necromancer summon up and bind the ghost of the pirate I took the city from.
-I wanted him to spend eternity up there in the empty stone halls of the attic, listening to the life below and looking out the windows to see the glory I brought to his town."
+The Mistress of Freeport began to nibble again.
+“Actually,” she added, “the only thing haunted about the Inn is the attic, where I had a Necromancer summon up and bind the ghost of the pirate I took the city from.
+I wanted him to spend eternity up there in the empty stone halls of the attic, listening to the life below and looking out the windows to see the glory I brought to ‘his’ town.”

 Doremi found the pettiness of the act obnoxiously humorous, and she chuckled slightly.
 "That's somewhat vengeful, isn't it, Raven?" she asked.

-Mistaking her chuckle as an indication she saw the humor of it, Raven smiled back.
-"I can be a vengeful person, Doremi."
+Mistaking her chuckle as an indication that the Bard saw the humor of it, Raven winked back.
+“I can be a vengeful person, Doremi.”

-Raven looked up and nodded.
-"Well, it's Spring, so I have to let it rain at least at night sometimes.
-Actually this is storm season anyway, but my Witches make sure it doesn't rain during the day when the docks are busy--unless I want it to.
-I make sure Freeport is always bright and cheerful."
+Raven nodded.
+“Well, it’s spring, so I have to let it rain at least at night sometimes.
+Actually, this is storm season anyway, but my Witches make sure it doesn’t rain during the day when the docks are busy--unless I want it to.
+I make sure Freeport is always bright and cheerful.”

 "You mean you use magic to control the weather?!"